DataDog/hiring-engineers/answers.md

 ## Take a snapshot of this graph and use the @ notation to send it to yourself

 I could not find the snapshot functionality.
 I found a [blog post from 5 years ago](https://www.datadoghq.com/blog/real-time-graph-annotations/) that showed the feature.
 I found another reference in the [DataDag API](https://docs.datadoghq.com/api/?lang=bash#graph-snapshot).
-I could net get the Snapshot feature within the Dashboard.
+I could not get to a snapshot feature within the Dashboard.

 The only place in the UI that showed this feature for me was the Metrics Explorer.
 ![Metrics Explorer Snapshot creation](images/Metrics-Explorer-Snapshot.png)